-According to the National Institute of Aging, your taste buds might dull over time — but not because of your taste buds themselves.
+According to the National Institute of Aging, your sense of taste might dull over time — but not because of your taste buds.
 This change is largely due to your sense of smell, which plays a large role in your ability to taste food.
 Medications can have side effects that interfere with taste, as well.
-Even more of a reason to enjoy all your favorite foods to the fullest while you still can!
+Even more of a reason to enjoy all those guilty pleasure foods to the fullest while you can still taste them.

 As you age, your metabolism will slow.
 Lean muscles burn calories even when your body is at rest, but lean muscle mass starts to decrease the older you get.
 Because of this, your body will begin to store more fat than muscle.
 You can offset this by continuing aerobic exercises like walking or swimming, as well as lifestyle choices to eat a more balanced diet and ditching certain habits after 40.

 The walls and chambers of your heart might start to thicken and become larger as you age.
 Although your heart rate gets slower through the years, individual cells in the heart muscle will increase in size, causing the overall size of the heart to enlarge.
 Along with this slight growth, your arteries might also begin to lose elasticity.
 Regular exercise and staying active with a busy schedule are great ways to offset the effects of cardiovascular problems.